hwengineer/rf_linkbudget/docs/rfResult.rst

 .. plot:: code/example1.py

 Here we see a simple plot. a so called `sim.plot_chain()`.
-A chained, because we see all the components in a chain signal chain after each other.
+"chained" because we see all the components in a signal chain, device after device.
 We see on the right side also some text information:

 - `p`